International Exchange Program Summarized

 - Programs in which the applicant worked in the Educational Commission for Foreign Medical Graduates program.

 Applicants must obtain Form DS-2019 from their program sponsors.
-The form will include the timeframe and purpose of the program, the fees, and an explanation of whether the applicant is subject to the two-year home residency requirement.
-The applicant can then apply for entry into the U.S. through a U.S. consulate or embassy.
+The form includes the timeframe and purpose of the program, the fees, and an explanation of whether the applicant is subject to the two-year home residency requirement.
+The applicant can then apply for entry into the United States through a U.S. consulate or embassy.

 Processing usually takes up to six weeks depending on the applicant’s country of origin.
-J-1 Visas are granted for a certain period of time; however, J-1 Visa holders may later apply for an additional visa that could allow them to gain permanent residency status.
+J-1 visas are granted for a certain period; however, J-1 visa holders may later apply for an additional visa that could allow them to gain permanent residency status.

-Until an exchange visitor obtains a Green Card, he or she will not be allowed to travel; permission to do so must be granted along with the J-1 Visa application.
-The visitor’s spouse and any children under 21 could receive J-2 dependent status, which would allow them to join their family member in the U.S. and apply for authorization to work.
+Until an exchange visitor obtains a green card, he or she will not be allowed to travel; permission to do so must be granted along with the J-1 visa application.
+The visitor’s spouse and any children under 21 could receive J-2 dependent status, which would allow them to join their family member in the United States and apply for authorization to work.